 - For up to date information about your visit to the hospital and the changes we have made to minimise the risk of transmission of COVID-19 (Coronavirus), please click the following link: https://mft.nhs.uk/coronavirus-covid-19/

-The Manchester Screening Centre provides Bowel Cancer Screening Services for around 1.2 million people in the South of Greater Manchester.
+The Bowel Cancer Screening Programme provides Bowel Cancer Screening Services for around 1.3 million people in South Greater Manchester (Manchester, Trafford, Stockport, Tameside & Glossop).

 Bowel cancer screening aims to detect bowel cancer at an early stage, in people with no symptoms, when treatment is more likely to be effective.